 Strategy Based Electrical Diagnosis

-We construct an automotive strategy based electrical diagnosis, plan before we even approached the vehicle.
+You need a strategy based electrical diagnosis plan before you approached the vehicle.

-This simply means we're going to follow a logical procedure in an effort to uncover the root cause of the automotive electrical problem.
+This simply means we're going to follow a standard and logical procedure in an effort to uncover the root cause of the automotive electrical problem.

 For many do-it-yourself mechanics the first question is where to start.
-As you can see from the graphic, we begin with the easiest things to check.
+As you can see from the graphic below, we begin with the easiest things to check.

 There's a larger full-size strategy based electrical diagnostic image below for your convenience.

-In this article we'll talk about the way professional mechanics approach individual car electrical problems.
+In this short article we'll talk about the way professional mechanics approach individual car electrical problems.

 These methods stack the odds our favor.
 In fact, using these steps often uncovers the failure within the first few steps of diagnosis.